Your First 30 Days: A Realistic Recovery Roadmap

 Set it up right:

-- Use it as a tool, not a crutch
+- Use it as your safety net, not your only tool

 You've Got This (But Not Alone)